langmead-lab/vargas/README.md

 ### Simulating reads

  Reads can be simulated with `vargas sim`.
 Mutation error and Indel errors can be introduced.
- Reads can take random paths through the graph or from a random individual.
-To generate 1000 reads of length 100 and a 1% error rate from a graph:
+ Reads can take random paths through the Graph or from a random individual.
+To generate 1000 reads of length 100 and a 1% error rate from a Graph:

  `vargas sim -b GRAPH -n 1000 -l 100 -m 0.01 -i 0.01`